atelierkarin/vue-simple-tree/README.md

 # Simple Tree

-Since a simple bootstrap 3 tree style is needed, I create this library for my usage.
+Since a simple bootstrap 3 tree style is needed, I create this library for my use.
-It is expected to have bootstrap 3 CSS enabled when using this component.
+This Tree will read an array of trees, and reply an array of `id` from the selected "target" nodes.

 ## Usage